Applications for funded places to start in October 2020 will open on 30 September 2019 and close on 24 January 2020.

 Continued registration on any course is conditional upon satisfactory academic progress and attendance.

-Throughout the course of study every research each student will have a supervisor (alternatively, two members of staff may jointly supervise a student) who will guide their work.
+Throughout the course of study every research each student will have a supervisor (sometimes, a student may have two supervisors) who will guide their work.
 In addition, progress is monitored by the student's Thesis Advisory Panel in two meetings each year.

 The MPhil and PhD may be taken part-time over a period longer than the corresponding full-time period.
 Please indicate this on your application form if you are interested in this option.
 However, students from outside the European Union should note that only full-time students are eligible to apply for a Tier 4 student visa.